berniebear/trec_is/README.md

 - https://crisislex.org/data-collections.html#CrisisLexT26
 - https://crisisnlp.qcri.org/
 - Get tweets by hashtags and keywords through Twitter API (like the way to collect retrospective data)
+  - Here are some keywords provided by a paper: #pray4victims: Consistencies In Response To Disaster on Twitter (the official baseline get 741,859 tweets by those keywords)